Skip to content

 2. Node.js version: node --version

-3. Reproduction steps: Detailed description of how to reproduce the issue.
+3. Reproduction steps: Describe in detail how to reproduce the issue.

 4. Error message: Complete error stack trace.